anoopelias/hello-wasm-esp32/README.md

 $ ./build_and_run.sh
 ```

 Once this is complete, if you run
 ```
 $ idf.py monitor
 ```

-You should be able to see relevant "Hello World" and memory locations printed in terminal.
+You should be able to see relevant "Hello World" printed in terminal.
 ```
 ...
 ...